Best audio interfaces for live streaming to Facebook Live, YouTube Live, Twitch [2024]

 While audio interfaces all have some sort of preamp to boost the mic signal, some mics require more juice than others.
 Thankfully most modern interfaces have extremely strong preamps that are capable of getting great signals from even very quiet microphones.

 Some, however, just don’t have enough gain available, and you’ll need to make use of a preamp or mic activator.
-But in order to really make sense of it, we need to know about types of microphones.
+But to really make sense of it, we need to know about types of microphones.

-We’ve actually put together a guide to microphones for streamers, and in that article, we discuss the main types of microphones.
+I’ve put together a guide to microphones for streamers, and in that article, we discuss the main types of microphones.
 There’s a bit of detail that goes into it, but as a quick summary, these are:

 • Condenser microphones: typically what most people refer to as “studio” mics, used for vocals, acoustic guitars, and more delicate audio sources.
 They require less voltage to power, will provide a stronger signal with less power, and are great for more quiet audio sources due to high sensitivity.
 Condenser mics typically require phantom power to work properly.
 The Rode NT1 is a modern favorite condenser mic.